Biology at Sir Thomas Rich's

-"I have enjoyed Biology at Tommies because the teachers make the lessons fun and interesting.
-Also you are given the help that you need to keep your work organised and it really helps when you are revising."
+"I enjoyed Biology at Sir Thomas Rich's because the teachers always made the lessons fun and interesting.
+Also I was given the support I needed to keep my work organised and it really helped me when revising."

 "I enjoy Biology because of the variety it brings: from the reactions that happen inside cells to the interactions between organisms in ecosystems.
 Everyone will find something that fascinates them.
 The range of teaching methods used, including practical work and field studies, ensures that the subject is really brought to life."

 "Biology is an engaging and exciting subject, covering a wide range of topics from DNA replication to biodiversity.
 It is universally useful.
 Biology at Rich's is especially good due to excellent teaching and a wide variety of trips."